Guelph Platers: Southern Junior A

 After two years playing in the SOJHL, the CMC's won the Junior 'A' league title, in the 1971–72 season.
 In the Ontario Championship, they took on the Thunder Bay Vulcans of the now defunct Thunder Bay Junior Hockey League.
 The CMC's were leading 3-games-to-2 (5-4, 5–4, 3–7, 0–7, 6-2) when they won the series by default after the Vulcans discontinued.

 Moving onto the Eastern Canadian Final, the CMC's faced Charlottetown from the Island Junior Hockey League.
 The result of the series was a four-game sweep (5-2, 6–3, 5–2, 5-2), in favour of Guelph.

 Guelph travelled to the Centennial Cup versus the Red Deer Rustlers of the Alberta Junior Hockey League.
 The CMC's swept the Rustlers (4-2, 3–2, 3–1, 3-0), taking the National title.
 The team was coached by Bill Taylor and starred Paul Fendley, Doug Risebrough, and John Van Boxmeer.

 In 1972 the CMC's changed their names to the Guelph Biltmore Mad Hatters.
 The Biltmores won the SOJHL championship again in 1975, then defeated the Smiths Falls Bears of the Central Junior A Hockey League in 6 games (8-3, 3–4, 7–2, 6–4, 3–6, 5-2) to reach the Centennial Cup finals a second time.

 The Biltmores were defeated 4-games-to-2 (3-4, 2–3, 4–1, 5–2, 6–3, 6-5 OT) by the Spruce Grove Mets of the Alberta Junior Hockey League.
 The 1975 Biltmores were bolsterted on defence by late season pick-up Craig Hartsburg of Minnesota North Stars fame.

 Following the season, the Biltmores were bought by the Holody family, the owners of a local electroplating company.
 The Holodys changed the team name to the Guelph Holody Platers.

 In 1975, the Biltmores of the Southern Ontario Junior A Hockey League (SOJHL) were bought by Guelph, Ontario's wealthy Holody family, the owners of a local electroplating company.
-The Holodys changed the team name to the Guelph Holody Platers.
-The team remained in the SOJHL for the next two years, finishing first both times.
+The team name was changed to the Guelph Holody Platers, and team remained in the SOJHL for the next two years, finishing first both times.